openstack/masakari/doc/source/user/notifications.rst

 Notifications in Masakari
 ==========================

-Similarly to other OpenStack services Masakari emits notifications to the message bus with the Notifier class provided by `oslo.messaging-doc`_.
+Similar to other OpenStack services Masakari emits notifications to the message bus with the Notifier class provided by `oslo.messaging-doc`_.
 From the notification consumer point of view a notification consists of two parts: an envelope with a fixed structure defined by oslo.messaging and a payload defined by the service emitting the